Best Home Electrolysis Machine Review – Top 4 List for [insert_php]echo date(‘M. Y’);[/insert_php] with Buying Guide

 More details on the Aavexx 600 Blend-Tone Transdermal and Conventional Electrolysis Machine:

 The upper-end of electrolysis machines is dominated by one company, Aevexx, which uses several different brand names including AVX.
 This is a model that’s very similar to the one we’ve just reviewed, but it’s strictly a galvanic unit with no blend function.
-It sells for about $100 less than the Aavexx 600, so if you’re looking to spend in this price range we’d suggest springing for the 600 with the blend function.
+It sells for less than the Aavexx 600, so if you’re looking to spend in this price range we’d suggest springing for the 600 with the blend function.
 It may or may not add to the long-term effectiveness of your hair removal efforts, but it’s only a little extra money.

 The galvanic specifications for the AVX500 are exactly the same as the Aavexx 600, complete with single or multiple modes, foot switch, overload protection and so on.
 They even look nearly identical, which probably shouldn’t be a surprise since this is really the Aavexx without the thermolysis function.
 Performance is just about equal to the dual-mode machine, requiring slow but steady work over time but not requiring the re-treatments you’ll have to do with the Clean and Easy or with thermolysis models.